lee-joanne/lee-joanne/README.md

 ### Hi there 👋 I'm Joanne

 Junior Full Stack Developer living in Vancouver, BC.
-Currently employed at Code Institute as a Software Developer & Learning Success Tutor.
+Currently employed at Inkeros as a Full Stack Software Developer.

 ### ✨ GitHub Stats